List of Marvel Comics characters: M: Simon Marshall

 Dr. Simon Marshall is a minor character appearing in Marvel Comics.
 The character first appeared in Peter Parker, The Spectacular Spider-Man #64 (December 1981), and was created by Bill Mantlo and Ed Hannigan.

 Dr. Marshall was a pharmaceutical chemist who was working for the Maggia to develop a new designer drug called D-Lite to act as a cheap substitute for heroin.
-He would lure teenaged runaways and the homeless to his secret laboratory on Ellis Island.
-He would have his men offer food and shelter, only to turn into his test subjects.
-This is how Tandy Bowen and Tyrone Johnson came into contact with Dr. Marshall; the two runaways were injected with D-Lite which had up until now proven fatal to others, surviving the ordeal and were unintentionally empowered.
-Another of his subjects was an unnamed human-smuggler was injected D-Lite by Dr. Marshall who waited to see what happens.
-After two of the runaways break open the window and escape, the human-smuggler who Dr. Marshall experimented on made a run for it too; D-Lite had elicit side-effects which later resulted in the crime lord Mister Negative.
-Cloak and Dagger track down the people behind the experimention while Spider-Man interfered, trying to stop the former two from killing people.
-Cloak and Dagger gathered all the people responsible for their condition, including Dr. Marshall.
-Spider-Man tried to stop Cloak and Dagger from killing in cold blood, but failed as Cloak's darkness makes them, including Dr. Marshall, run out of a window and plummet to their deaths.
+He would lure teenaged runaways and the homeless to his secret laboratory on Ellis Island, where they would be offered food and shelter only to be turned into his test subjects.
+This is how Tandy Bowen and Tyrone Johnson came into contact with Marshall; the two runaways were injected with D-Lite, which had been fatal to others, and survived the ordeal while also becoming unintentionally empowered.
+Another of his subjects, an unnamed human-smuggler, was injected with D-Lite by Marshall who waited to see what happened.
+After the two runaways break open a window and escape, the human-smuggler made a run for it, too.
+D-Lite had elicit side-effects on him as well, which later resulted in the crime lord Mister Negative.
+Cloak and Dagger tracked down the people behind the experimention while Spider-Man intervened, trying to stop the former two from killing people.
+Cloak and Dagger gathered all the people responsible for their condition, including Marshall.
+Spider-Man tried to stop Cloak and Dagger from killing in cold blood, but failed as Cloak's darkness drove them, including Marshall, to run out of a window and plummet to their deaths.